Thursday, 31 August 2017

 NOT DEAD YET 1987 (Black Devil Records)

-- Standouts: 'Blitzkrieg Air Attack', 'Bombs of Death', 'Defeat of Amalek', 'Raging Violence', 'Call of the Gods', 'Executed', 'Destruction and Terror' from Raging Violence, everything from Hate, Fear and Power.
+- Standouts: 'Demons - Evil Forces', 'Blitzkrieg Air Attack', 'Bombs of Death', 'Defeat of Amalek', 'Raging Violence', 'Call of the Gods', 'Executed', 'Destruction and Terror' from Raging Violence, everything from Hate, Fear & Power since it's only 16 minutes long!

 Adam's rating: 8.6/10 (Raging Violence)